UniversalDependencies/UD_Indonesian-CSUI/README.md

 # Summary

-UD Indonesian-CSUI is a conversion from an Indonesian constituency treebank in the Penn Treebank format named [**Kethu**](https://github.com/ialfina/kethu) that was also a conversion from a constituency treebank named [**idn-treebank**](https://github.com/famrashel/idn-treebank).
+UD Indonesian-CSUI is a conversion from an Indonesian constituency treebank in the Penn Treebank format named [**Kethu**](https://github.com/ialfina/kethu) that was also a conversion from a constituency treebank built by [**Dinakaramani et al. (2015)**](https://github.com/famrashel/idn-treebank).
 We named this treebank **Indonesian-CSUI**, since all the three versions of the treebanks were built at Faculty of Computer Science, Universitas Indonesia.

 # Introduction

 This Indonesian-CSUI treebank was converted automatically from the **Kethu** treebank, an Indonesian constituency treebank in the Penn Treebank format.
 This treebank consists of 1030 sentences and 28,228 words.
-The Kethu treebank itself was converted from a consituency treebank named **idn-treebank** using semi-automatic approach.
+The Kethu treebank itself was converted from a consituency treebank built by [**Dinakaramani et al. (2015)**](https://github.com/famrashel/idn-treebank) using a semi-automatic approach.
 The bracketing conversion to the PTB format was automatic, but the revising of word segmentation, POS tagging and some syntactic annotations was done manually.

 Other characteristics of the treebank:
 * The genre of the sentences are mainly news in formal Indonesian.